Steve McQueen unveils an anthology of racism and resistance

 The week-by-week rollout of “Small Axe” through virtual and drive-in festival screenings, has only heightened the anticipation of what McQueen has coming next.
 The final two films are “Alex Wheatle,” which leads up to the 1981 Brixton Uprising; and “Education,” which deals with a 12-year-old boy unfairly classified as “special needs” and the West Indian women who created school programs to fight back.

 The anthology is, in a way, mapped against the first half of McQueen’s life.
-He was born in 1969, about the beginning of the films, and he, too, was unfairly treated as a young student when he was misdiagnosed with dyslexia.
-But if anyone expecting an arc to “Small Axe,” McQueen says that’s not its shape.
+He was born in 1969, about the beginning of the films, and McQueen has said he, too, was assumed less capable as a student than he was.
+But if anyone expecting a neat arc to “Small Axe,” McQueen says that’s not its shape.

 “There’s no beginning and end.
 It’s a circle more than anything,” he says.
 “It’s evidence, questions — and that’s it, really.”